gibbs/gibbs.github.io/content/blog/0001-running-systemd-docker-containers-archlinux.md

 distributions are compiled and shipped with the hybrid hierarchy which is a systemd recommended default.

-You can view what your host systemd environment is with:
+You can view your host systemd environment with:

 ```bash
 systemctl show -all | grep default-hierarchy